NeptuneHub/Jellyfin-Smart-Music/README.md

 **Jellyfin-Smart-Music** is a Dockerized environment that brings smart playlist generation to [Jellyfin](https://jellyfin.org) using deep audio analysis via [Essentia](https://essentia.upf.edu/) with TensorFlow.

-This project packages all required dependencies into a container and runs the [`Jellyfin-Essentia-Playlist`](https://github.com/NeptuneHub/Jellyfin-Essentia-Playlist) script, which analyzes your Jellyfin music library and builds playlists based on tempo, key, energy, and more.
+This project packages all required dependencies into a container and runs the [`Jellyfin-Essentia-Playlist`](https://github.com/NeptuneHub/Jellyfin-Essentia-Playlist) script, which analyzes your Jellyfin music library and builds playlists based on tempo, key, energy,and more.

 ## 🧭 Project Overview
 * 🔍 Uses **Essentia** + **TensorFlow 1.15** for music feature extraction.